SumoLogic/sumologic-documentation/docs/search/search-query-language/group-aggregate-operators/index.md

 * Can not be used with the [LogReduce](/docs/search/logreduce) operator.
 * When [parsing and naming (aliasing) fields](parse-operators/parse-field-option.md), avoid using the names of grouping functions or other operators as field names.
 * When using **count**, or any grouping function, remember to include the underscore before the field name (sort by `_count`).
-* Multiple **aggregation** functions can be on the same line but you cannot include another function, such as a math function, on the same line of a query.
+* Multiple **aggregation** functions can be on the same line but you can't include another function, such as a math function, on the same line of a query.

-For example, you cannot use:
+For example, you can't use:

 ```sql
 ... | avg(x + y) as average, sum(x+y) as total